Abhijay25/Orbital-InkFlow/README.md

 ## Core Features

  - *Notes Organiser* : Utilizing Markdown text and file system to enable searching through and editing files with ease
- - *Calender* : Monthly calender with the ability to take down daily notes, and create To-Do lists
+ - *Calendar* : Monthly calendar with the ability to take down daily notes, and create To-Do lists
- - *timer* : A modifiable timer than can be used as a reminder or for study techniques (like Pomodoro method)
+ - *Timer* : A modifiable timer than can be used as a reminder or for study techniques (like Pomodoro method)
- - *AI Assistant* : A support chatbot to help streamline, translate or transcript notes
+ - *AI Assistant* : A support chatbot to help streamline, translate or transcribe notes

 ## Design